-Investor Action Reminder: The Schall Law Firm Encourages Investors in SunPower Corporation with Losses of $100,000 to Contact the Firm
+INVESTOR ACTION REMINDER: The Schall Law Firm Encourages Investors in SunPower Corporation with Losses of $100,000 to Contact the Firm

-Los Angeles, California--(Newsfile Corp. - March 17, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against SunPower Corporation ("SunPower" or "the Company") SPWR for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / March 18, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against SunPower Corporation ("SunPower" or "the Company") SPWR for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between August 3, 2021 and January 20, 2022, inclusive (the ''Class Period''), are encouraged to contact the firm before April 18, 2022.